Careful, don't get burned. |

 I'll leave you today with these questions:

---What undesirable characteristics have you overlooked while hepped up on love?
+--Does any of this sound familiar?--What undesirable characteristics have you overlooked while hepped up on love?

 --And finally, do you not completely love the sentence, "She was, in short, too bloody much"?